 Recognizing bias and unlearning the practice of racism demands education, listening and action on all of our parts, and PBS Wisconsin shares in this collective and urgent imperative.
-Public media’s strength is providing accessible resources that educate, inform and inspire — shining a bright light on the complexities of our history and gathering our community in dialogue and reflection.
+Public media’s strength is providing accessible resources that educate, inform and inspire — shining a bright light on the complexities and contradictions of our history, and gathering our community in dialogue and reflection.

 Below we offer a substantial and evolving collection of national and local on-demand media from PBS and PBS Wisconsin to begin (un)learning together.
 Selections come from trusted programs like Independent Lens, POV, and PBS NewsHour, along with local PBS Wisconsin productions which gather and chronicle the stories of our state.

 This collection lends particular focus to the Black experience in America and in Wisconsin, and the persistence of anti-Black racism.
 It speaks to the institution of slavery in the United States from 1619 and through its manifold echoes that fuel widespread inequality and injustice today.

 These resources also see and celebrate Black lives — our American history and present suffused with Black excellence, resistance, joy, love and liberation.

 Learn more about our commitment to the communities we serve.
 Photo/Clay Banks

 Here & Now From PBS Wisconsin

 BLACK NOUVEAU FROM MILWAUKEE PBS

 Noon Wednesday From PBS Wisconsin

 After the killing of george floyd, demonstrators gathered in dozens of communities across the state.